Free Printable: Low Carb & Keto Food ListGet It Now

 Don’t waste leftover dough pieces.

-When cutting rectangular keto crackers, you’ll inevitably end up with little uneven pieces on the edges.
+When cutting rectangular crackers, you’ll inevitably end up with little uneven pieces on the edges.
 Don’t toss ’em!
 You can form a ball, roll them out again, and cut more crackers.

 Alternatively, you can also roll them into bread sticks.
 Brush with some butter, sea salt and herbs to bake.
 Note that these will have a longer baking time than the crackers, so I don’t recommend baking them together.